Frequently Asked Questions

 Are there scholarships or grants available for international students to attend Bluffton?

-Do international students from English-speaking countries have to take the TOEFL or SAT?
+Do international students from English-speaking countries have to take the TOEFL, SAT, ACT or approved equivalent assessment?

 Yes.
-All entering international students have to take either the TOEFL or SAT.
-We require all entering American students to take the SAT or an equivalent entrance exam.
+All entering international students have to meet this requirement.
+We require all entering American students to take the SAT or ACT exam.